szimel/studious-matematicas/public/markdown/theorem-12.md

 ---

 Not sure why the book doesn't throw in gcd and lcm...
 Kinda dumb.
-Some quick refreshers just in case:
+Some quick refreshers just in case.

 1. gcd(a,b) = greatest common divisor, meaning largest number that divides a abd b with no remainder
 2. lcm(a,b) = least common multiple, meaning the smallest number that can be divided by a and b with no remainder.